GabrielRJn/GabrielRJn/README.md

 Interests: backend technologies, web development, cloud ,games, art, netflix

-Fun fact: In my first year of CS, there were no other girls in my class 😢
+Fun fact: I didnt see any girls on my course for a solid year 😢

 ### Take care 👋